Tempura shrimp sushi

 It's now time to make the tempura batter.

-"The deep fry".Deep fry the shrimps on a stick (now covered with tempura) for 2-3min until it gets brownish.
+"The deep fry".Deep fry the shrimp on a stick (now covered with tempura) for 2-3min until it gets brownish.

 "Sticking out"This is very important!
 You must remember to take the skewer out after frying, you don't want to find out you didn't too late!